 </AUDIT> tag cannot be truncated, the

-plugin considers the file malformed and renames the audit log
+plugin considers the file malformed and fails to initialize.

 To control the audit log file format, set the

 variable at server startup.
 By default, the format is

 about available formats, see